Early Learning Programme

 We have been blessed to have many volunteers that started their first volunteering experience with ELP and continued with the programme beyond their first year.
 Through the years, our volunteers continued increasing to more than 100 volunteers since ELP 2020, demonstrating that the spirit of volunteerism did not dampen even in the face of COVID-19.

-In ELP 2017, we had around 50 volunteers across 4 sites.
-It rose to 69 volunteers across 5 sites in ELP 2018.
 These dynamic, enthusiastic and committed volunteers range in age from 16 up and include working adults as well as tertiary students.
 We also have siblings, cousins and couples volunteering together.
-Furthermore, more and more of them are on their 2nd year and beyond, providing much needed long-term support for these children and seeing ELP expand and grow.
+Furthermore, more and more of them are on their 2nd year and beyond, providing much needed long-term support for these children and allowing the ELP’s impact to expand and grow.
 Although COVID-19 continued into ELP 2021, volunteers adjusted well to the new norm and we managed to conduct hybrid online and face to face lessons for children based on their needs.

 Hear from our volunteers directly here:

 - Rachel, one of our youngest ELP volunteers